 InsureTechGeek Episode 17: Machine Learning & Automation in Underwriting with Lance Poole from Juniper Labs

-JAMES: Alright, alright, alright!
+JAMES: All right.
+All right.
+All right.
 Another week, another show.
-So excited to be back with you talking about all things insurance tech on The InsureTech Geek Podcast.
+So excited to be back with you talking about all things insurance tech on the Insurance Tech Geek Podcast.
 I am your host James Benham.
-I am joined by my illustrious co-host and author and very interesting man, Rob Galbraith.
+I am joined by my illustrious cohost and author and a very interesting man, Rob Galbraith.
 Rob, how is it going, buddy?

 ROB: Good James, how you doing, man?

 JAMES: Doing great.
 I am in your home state of Michigan.

 ROB: Those Michiganders are making us Texans look very reasonable with all the protests and all that